rossmassey/SniperGame/README.md

 # SniperGame

-A game set in the dystopian future where you are a resistance assasin.
+A game set in the dystopian future where you are a resistance assassin.

 ## Progress